-Where a maintenance loan or extra weeks' loan has already been paid, the student is reassessed and the entitlement to maintenance loan or extra weeks' loan has increased, the student's future loan instalments for the year will be increased to reflect the increased entitlement to support.
+Where a maintenance loan or extra weeks' loan has already been paid and SFW then reassess the amount due and the amount of loan to be paid for living costs or extra weeks' loan has increased, SFW should process the reassessment as soon as possible.
+The student's instalments of loan for the year will be increased to reflect the increased entitlement to support.